gearglow/ReptiliaWithATwist/The List.md

 "I'm sorry, Miss Potter," Professor McGonagall said.
 She'd called Elysia into her office after dinner the Sunday after the Second Task.
 "It's in the tournament rules.
 The opening dance is a _paired_ waltz.
 The rest of the night you may do as you please, but not for this."

 Elysia sighed, but then perked up as an idea came to her.
 "Well, then, milady McGonagall," she said, conjuring a bouquet[^4] of amethyst flower, butterfly orchis, _calla æthiopica,_ saffron crocus, reeds, and lyre-flower.
 "Mayhap you will grace my unworthy self with your illustrious company for the occasion, and we can show them how it's done."
-She presented the bouquet with a flourish, a wink, and a rakish lop-sided grin.
+She presented the bouquet with a flourish, a wink, and a rakish, lop-sided grin.

 Professor McGonagall laughed, blush staining her cheeks pink.
 "You charming rogue!
 Yes, alright, I'll open the Ball with you, you scoundrel."
 She conjured a vase for the flowers, placing the bouquet carefully within.
 "I'm sure Rolanda won't begrudge the one dance."